jonashackt/molecule-ansible-docker-aws/README.md

   become: true
 ```

 With Testinfra we can assert on things we want to achieve with our Ansible role: Install the `docker` package and add the user `vagrant` to the group `docker`.
+Testinfra uses [pytest](https://docs.pytest.org/en/latest/example/index.html) to execute the tests.
 Our testcases could be found in [test_docker.py](docker/tests/test_docker.py):

 ```python
 import testinfra.utils.ansible_runner